-- 1. Apply sheeting.
+- Apply sheeting.
 Unroll the ground moisture overlapping joints in the sheeting a minimum of 12 inches and covering the entire area under the home except for areas under recessed entries, decks, and porches. - 2.
-Seal joints.
-Seal joints in the retarder with mastic. - 3.
 Weigh down.
-To keep the retarder in place, weigh it down with stones, concrete blocks, or other heavy, durable materials, - Repair tears.
-Repair any voids or tears in the retarder by patching with like ma-4. terial, maintaining a minimum 12-inch overlap and sealing joints with mastic.
+To keep the retarder in place, weigh it down with stones, concrete blocks, or other heavy, durable materials. - Repair tears.
+Repair any large voids or tears in the retarder by patching with like material, maintaining a minimum 12 inch overlap, secured with tape or adhesive.
+Repair small voids and tears with tape, adhesive or per manufacturer's installation instructions.